5 Reasons why People hate Audiobooks

 Black headphones lying on a stack of money

 Fortunately, with audiobooks becoming more and more popular, there are a lot of ways to get audiobooks cheaper or even for free.
-Just take a look at Scribd, Kindle Unlimited, or Audible Plus.
-These are all unlimited audiobook subscriptions and for a flat monthly fee, you can try out as many genres, narrators, and authors as you like to find the type of audiobook that works best for you.
+Just take a look at Everand, Kindle Unlimited, or Audible Plus.
+These are all audiobook subscriptions that offer a ton of listening for a flat monthly fee.

 So yeah, I hear you on audiobooks being expensive.
 When you want one specific title and look at the list price, it can be quite daunting.
 But with the many competing audiobook services, there is always an affordable way to get exactly the audiobook you want.